 Study ARQ-154-204 is a multi-center, multi-national, double-blind, vehicle-controlled Phase 2b study, in which approximately 300 adolescents (ages 12 and above) and adults with scalp psoriasis covering at least 10% of the total scalp and total psoriasis involvement in all body areas of up to 20% BSA will be randomized to receive 12 weeks of (1) 0.3% ARQ-154 topical foam once daily, or (2) matching vehicle once daily.
 Randomization will be 2:1, active to vehicle.
-The primary efficacy endpoint will be the percentage of patients achieving a Scalp-IGA score of "clear" or "almost clear" PLUS a 2-grade improvement from baseline at week 8.
-We expect that the ARQ-154-204 study will begin enrollment in December 2019, and we expect to report topline results from this study Q4 2020/Q1 2021.
+The primary endpoints of the trial are achievement of an Investigator Global Assessment Scale score of "clear" or "almost clear" PLUS a 2-grade improvement from baseline on the scalp, S-IGA, and separately the attainment of "clear" or "almost clear" plus a 2-grade improvement on the body, B-IGA, both at week 8.
+Multiple secondary endpoints will also be evaluated.
+We expect to report topline results from this study Q4 2020/Q1 2021.
 If the results from the ARQ-154-204 study are positive, we expect to continue the development of ARQ-154 for the topical treatment of scalp psoriasis.